-If you drop a course by the course census (add/drop) date (the first 15 percent of the class term), you will receive a full refund of tuition and fees for that dropped course.
+If a student drops a course by the course census (add/drop) date, they will receive a full refund of tuition and fees for that dropped course and the course will no longer appear on the student's academic record.
 Students may access their Detailed Student Schedule via myACC to view the census (add/drop) deadline for their course(s).

-You can drop online at www.arapahoe.edu by accessing myACC or by submitting a Schedule Adjustment Form to Information Central prior to the census (add/drop) date.
-No refunds are granted after the census date for a course.
+Students can drop online at www.arapahoe.edu by accessing myACC or by submitting a completed and signed Schedule Adjustment & Account Agreement Form to Information Central prior to the census (add/drop) date of the course(s).
+A course may not be dropped after the census (add / drop) date of the course and no refunds are granted after the census date of the course.

 Drop for Non-Attendance

-You are expected to attend all classes.
-If you do not attend any class sessions between the start of the course and the census (drop) date of the course, you may be identified as a "no-show" by the faculty member and dropped from the course.
+Students are expected to attend all classes.
+Students who do not attend between the first day of the course and the course Census (add / drop) date and who are identified as a “No show” by their Instructor, will be dropped.
 Being dropped as a no-show student can have significant negative consequences for students using financial aid and / or veterans benefits.
-If you are identified as a no-show student and dropped from a course, you may not be re-registered in that same section.
+If a student is identified as a no-show student and dropped from a course, they will not be re-registered in that same section.

 Attendance in an online course is defined as accessing the course and completing at least one academic activity.
 What constitutes an academic activity may vary from course to course based on the uniqueness of each course.

-Instructors will inform you of their individual attendance policies.
-If you miss too many sessions you may be advised to withdraw from a course.
+Instructors will inform students of their individual attendance policies.
+If a student miss too many sessions you may be advised to withdraw from a course.

 Withdrawing from a Class

-If you withdraw from a course and have an unpaid balance, you remain obligated to pay this amount.
-Unpaid balances are sent to State Collections and a collection fee is assessed.
+The College may initiate withdrawal in some instances.
+If a student withdraws from a course and has an unpaid balance, the student remains obligated to pay the outstanding balance.
+Unpaid balances are sent to collections and a collection fee is assessed.